apache/pulsar-site/docs/concepts-messaging.md

 If the newly connected consumer didn't supply their ranges, or they overlap with existing consumer ranges, it's disconnected, removed from the consumers list and reverted as if it never tried to connect.

-##### How to use them?
+##### How to use mapping algorithms?

-When building the consumer, you can specify the Key Shared Mode:
+To use a mapping algorithm mentioned above, you can specify the Key Shared Mode when building the consumer:
 * AUTO_SPLIT - Auto-split Hash Range
 * STICKY - Sticky